djradon/public-notes/solution.km.remnote.md

 ## concepts

 ### rem
-- [[skos.definition]] a unit of knowledge in remnote, stated with a bullet point
+- [[p.hasDefinition]] a unit of knowledge in remnote, stated with a bullet point
 - [[hasSubClass]] Concept :: A Rem that represents a concept or something in the real world
 - [[hasSubClass]] Descriptor :: a piece of information that describes a concept
 - [[hasSubClass]] Question ::